 Members of the MJA may support one entry in the awards enabling a non member to enter for free.
 This is so that MJA members can identify great journalism and suggest that an individual enter with their support.
 You will need to name the MJA member supporting your entry on your entry form.
 Please note that discounted membership associated with entry to the Awards is only available once and in subsequent years you will be expected to retain your membership at the same rate as all other renewing members (£50 annually).

 The finalists in all categories (apart from Outstanding Achievement) will be announced at the end of May/start of June and you will be notified if you are a finalist.
 For Outstanding Achievement there is only a winner who will be announced along with all other winners at the Awards Ceremony.

-The Awards will be announced and presented on Wednesday June 23, 2021 at the Barber-Surgeons Hall, London (postponed from Wednesday June 23).
+The Awards will be announced and presented on Wednesday September 22, 2021 at the Barber-Surgeons Hall, London (postponed from Wednesday June 23).
 Winners from 2020 will also be invited to receive their trophies as no live event was possible in 2020.